What Are Bondage Kits?

 Emotional and Relational Benefits

-- Stronger Emotional Bonds: Consensual power exchange can foster a sense of closeness and security.
+- Deepened Emotional Bonds: Consensual power exchanges can reinforce closeness and shared intimacy.

 Physical and Sensual Benefits